 Meanwhile, Jung and Freud begin a correspondence.
 While impressed with Freud, Jung has reservations about his rigidly sexual approach to the human psyche.
 Freud brands Jung his successor and heir, reinforcing the paternalistic relationship.
-The two collaborate but continue to grow apart for a variety of reasons: Jung denies that all psychology is sexual and final, while Freud denounces Jung's interest in non-traditional venues of psychological study, which he calls "mystical nonsense."
+The two collaborate and even share their studies about Dr. Otto Gross (Vincent Cassel), but nonetheless continue to grow apart for a variety of reasons: Jung denies that all psychology is sexual and final, while Freud denounces Jung's interest in non-traditional venues of psychological study, which he calls "mystical nonsense."
 The two also chafe at their sociopolitical differences; Freud an Austrian Jew with little expendable income, and Jung a wealthy Swiss Protestant.
 This is all complicated by Jung's affair with Sabina; the young woman turns to Freud after their affair ends, and Jung feels betrayed, convinced she has chosen Freud's interpretation of psychoanalysis over his.

 The film ends with Jung approaching a nervous breakdown, cut off by Freud and Sabina.